usnistgov/ARIAC/docs/competition/challenges.rst

   The goal of this challenge is to test the ability of the CCS to use the other robot to complete the tasks that was being performed by the robot which is malfunctioning.

 .. note::
   It can happen that both robots malfunction at the same time.
-In this case, the CSS must wait until the malfunction is resolved before continuing with the trial.
+In this case, the CCS must wait until the malfunction is resolved before continuing with the trial.